-Currently, Liz is completing MIDIAN FARM, a film about a 1970s Canadian back-to-the-land utopian social experiment that she spent formative years at.
-With MEAT THE FUTURE she is in pre-production with Canada’s documentary Channel.
-MTF follows the emerging food revolution referred to as “clean meat” – real meat without animal slaughter.
+Liz is currently completing MIDIAN FARM, about a 1970s Canadian back-to-the-land utopian social experiment that she spent formative years at.
+She is directing and producing MEAT THE FUTURE, supported by Canada’s documentary Channel, following the emerging food revolution referred to as “clean meat” – real meat without animal slaughter.

 Liz Marshall’s work has screened for diverse international audiences including an Oscar qualifying theatrical campaign, cable and digital broadcast, Netflix, iTunes, film festivals including Hot Docs and IDFA, museums in North America and South Korea, in-flight on Air Canada, for hundreds of grassroots groups around the world, at the 2014 Animal Law Conference, the 2006 International AIDS Conference, the 2000 Conference on War-Affected Children for 150 world leaders, and at a Tragically Hip concert for 200,000 of their fans.